openstreetmap/iD/API.md

 ### Background Imagery

-iD's background imagery database is stored in the `iD.data.imagery` array and can be overridden.
-(Note that the "None" and "Custom" options will always be shown in the list)
+iD's background imagery database is stored in the `iD.data.imagery` array and can be overridden or modified prior to creating the iD context.

+Note that the "None" and "Custom" options will always be shown in the list.

 To remove all imagery from iD:
 ```js